Where are you moving to?

 Keep in mind that moving to college is a big life transition for everyone: not just for yourself.
 Parents will probably be excited for you but also wonder how they will handle this sudden change.

-Include your parents in the planning part of moving and make sure that they have a hotel to stay at nearby campus for at least one night.
+Include your parents in the planning part of moving and make sure that they have a hotel to stay at the nearby campus for at least one night.
 This will help ease the transition and also allow them to help you set up your room, get supplies, and explore the campus.

 Moving to USC housing is an exciting part of life that you'll never forget.
 Before you even arrive on campus, it is crucial to figure out your budget, understand the neighborhood, and tour apartments.